codinglabsong/pet-classifier-fastai-timm/README.md

 ## Overview

-**Simple Pet Classifier** allows users to upload an image of a pet and receive a predicted breed.
+**Pet Classifier** allows users to upload an image of a pet and receive a predicted breed.
 Whether you're a pet owner, veterinarian, or just curious, this app demonstrates how deep learning can be applied to image classification tasks.

 ---